speedshi/quakephase/README.md

 ---

 # quakephase
-Machine-learning based tool to characterize seismic phases.
+Machine-learning based toolbox to characterize seismic phases, i.e. phase detection, phase classification, and phase picking.
 Currently, the **quakephase** toolbox can be used to largely enhance the pre-trained ML seismic phase picking models.